 From Miami to Jacksonville, Florida's Atlantic coast offers many retirement hot spots.
 At Florida's southeast coast, Fort Lauderdale comes alive with beautiful beaches and a thriving nightlife.
 Here, popular active adult communities are found in nearby cities such as Boca Raton, Boynton Beach, Lake Worth and Port St. Lucie.
 In the central portion of the state, Florida’s Space Coast offers ocean living as well as close proximity to all of Orlando’s theme parks, resorts, and cultural attractions.
 And, on Florida's northeast coast, relocating active adults can enjoy shopping and fine dining in Jacksonville, tour historic sites in St. Augustine, or watch a race at the nearby Daytona International Speedway.

 Just north of Florida, both North and South Carolina have emerged as popular retirement states.
-In South Carolina, those longing for coastal living will love choosing an age-restricted or age-targeted community near the resort towns of Myrtle Beach or Hilton Head.
+In South Carolina, those longing for a coastal lifestyle will love choosing an age-restricted or age-targeted community near the resort towns of Myrtle Beach or Hilton Head.
 Adjacent to Hilton Head, active adults can find secluded beach living at Callawassie Island.
-In North Carolina, beach loving retirees can enjoy water activities like swimming, snorkeling, boating, fishing and windsurfing at the beautiful coastal areas of Emerald Isle and the Outer Banks.
+In North Carolina, beach-loving retirees can enjoy water activities like swimming, snorkeling, boating, fishing and windsurfing at the beautiful coastal areas of Emerald Isle and the Outer Banks.

 Heading further up the Atlantic Coast, southern Virginia offers several lovely coastal communities.
 Virginia Beach is popular with active adults as both a vacation spot and a retirement town.
 With Norfolk and Newport News nearby, this bustling area includes several state parks, two universities, three military bases and numerous historic sites.
 Only an hour from Virginia Beach, history buffs will love visiting Colonial Williamsburg or settling in the charming Colonial Heritage active adult community.